 I also have memories of tears shed over stolen donuts.
 I still hold the belief that the early bird should get the worm, even if it was your sister’s bismarck.

-Making doughnuts seems a bit intimidating, although I have made my own mini donuts before using this cute little Mini Donut Pan.
+Making doughnuts seems a bit intimidating, although I have made my own mini donuts before using this cute little Mini Donut Pan (affiliate link).

 But I was bound and determined on this day to make my own real donuts.
 And when I saw this recipe for sweet potato doughnuts… well, let’s just say I’ve had it bookmarked for several months.